Melalie Reaches Market Cap of $182,353.26 (MEL)

 Buying and Selling Melalie

-It is usually not currently possible to buy alternative cryptocurrencies such as Melalie directly using US dollars.
-Investors seeking to acquire Melalie should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Melalie using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Melalie directly using U.S. dollars.
+Investors seeking to acquire Melalie should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Melalie using one of the exchanges listed above.

 Receive News & Updates for Melalie Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Melalie and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.